xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-1-en.md

 but basically a macro level overview of the Egyptian economy, and where opportunities can be found for Japanese industries.

-There were short presentations on the education, energy, tourism, farming and healthcare sectors.
+There were short presentations on education, energy, tourism, farming and healthcare sectors.

-The general impression that I had after the presentations was that the current Egyptian government is business friendly, and are trying hard to push for more foreign investments in the sectors above.
+The general impression that I had after the presentations was that the current Egyptian government is business-friendly, and are trying hard to push for more foreign investments in the sectors above.

 # On to Istanbul